Shelly-Ann Fraser-Pryce: 2013: Triple gold and IAAF World Athlete of the Year

 In 2013, Fraser-Pryce continued to show her consistency when she became the first woman to sweep the 100 m, 200 m and 4 × 100 m at a single World Championship.
 Her achievements were matched by Usain Bolt in the men's events, giving Jamaica a clean sweep of the sprinting gold medals at the championships.
 Fraser-Pryce attributed her successful year to an increase in focus on her track career (after finishing school in November 2012) and a new training regimen that emphasised the 200 m.
+She admitted to previously "hating" the longer sprint, and was hesitant to fully embrace the title of a "100 m/200 m sprinter."
+However, she explained that her motivation for focusing on the 200 m stemmed from a desire to improve her 100 m performance.
 She started the season early, recording 11.47 s for an easy win at the Kingston Invitational in January.
-Over the next few months, she secured Diamond League wins in Shanghai, Eugene, and Paris in the 100 m, followed by a 200 m victory in Doha.
+Over the next few months, she secured Diamond League wins in Shanghai, Eugene, Paris and Doha in both the 100 m and 200 m.
 In June, she claimed her second consecutive national 200 m title at the Jamaican Championships, setting a new world-leading time of 22.13 s.

-Ahead of the Moscow World Championship, Fraser-Pryce was the favourite to win both the 100 m and 200 m sprint titles.
-In Moscow, she dominated her 100 m heat and semi-final.
+At the World Championship, held in Moscow, Fraser-Pryce dominated her 100 m heat and semi-final.
 In the 100 m final, she surged from the blocks and left her rivals trailing, claiming gold in a new world leading 10.71 s.
-Her 0.22-second margin of victory ahead of silver medallist Murielle Ahouré of the Ivory Coast (10.93 s) was the largest in World Championship history.
+Her winning margin of 2.2 m ahead of silver medallist Murielle Ahouré of the Ivory Coast (10.93 s) was the largest in World Championship history.
 Defending world champion Carmelita Jeter, the best placed of the four Americans in the final, collected bronze in 10.94 s.
 By claiming a second world title, Fraser-Pryce became the first woman to win the 100 m twice at both the Olympics (2008, 2012) and the World Championships (2009, 2013).

 In the world 200 m final, Fraser-Pryce's eagerly-awaited showdown with three-time world champion and reigning Olympic champion Allyson Felix failed to materialise, as the American fell to the track early in the race with a hamstring injury.
 Fraser-Pryce led from the gun, claiming her first global title in this event in 22.17 s.
 Later, as the anchor for Jamaica's 4 × 100 m relay team, she completed a hat trick of world titles in a new championship record of 41.29 s.